Nevada Governor Steve Sisolak tests positive for COVID-19

 The 66-year-old Democrat is the fifth governor to report testing positive for the coronavirus this year.
 Three governors, two Republicans in Missouri and Oklahoma, and one Democrat in Virginia contracted COVID-19 this year.
 Ohio’s Republican Gov. Mike DeWine tested positive in August but received a negative test a few hours later.
 DeWine tested positive using a rapid test before testing negative later that day after using a more sensitive laboratory-developed test.

-Sisolak said he was not experiencing any symptoms on a call with reporters and was swabbed for a rapid test on Friday morning as a matter of routine.
+Sisolak said on a call with reporters he was not experiencing any symptoms and was swabbed for a rapid test on Friday morning as a matter of routine.
 After it yielded a positive result, he also underwent molecular testing and his sample is still being processed.

 “I’m a little tired, but I’ve been tired since March when we started fighting COVID,” Sisolak said.
 “I think this just puts a spotlight on the fact that you can take all the precautions that are possible and you can still contract the virus.
 I don’t know how I got it, but we’re going to quarantine and get through it.”

 Sisolak is the third person in his office to test positive for the virus.
 Last week, the governor’s office announced an unnamed Carson City-based staffer who had not been in close contact with Sisolak but had tested positive for the virus.
 In early October, Sisolak’s COVID-19 response director Caleb Cage also tested positive.
+The governor’s wife, Kathy Sisolak, tested negative for the virus on Friday.

+Carson City’s Health and Human Services Department has begun investigating the origins of the case and notifying anyone who may have come into contact with the governor, he said, adding that he plans to work from home for at least 10 days per their recommendation.

 Sisolak’s announcement comes on a day that Nevada reported 1,857 additional coronavirus cases, the highest single-day total since the start of the pandemic.
+Nevada has reported 116,737 cases and 1,893 deaths throughout the pandemic.

+The governor said he tested negative for the virus on Nov.
+2 and 6.
+He has limited his appearances as the virus has surged.
+Apart from his residence and the Capitol, he only appeared in public twice this week — at a press conference Tuesday in Carson City and at the opening of a Department of Motor Vehicles Office in Reno on Monday, with Mayor Hillary Schieve, U.S. Rep. Mark Amodei and state Sen. Ben Kieckhefer.

+Sisolak warned earlier this week that the state is seeing “alarming” trends of the virus climbing and threatened to impose stricter measures in two weeks if the spread of the virus does not decrease.
+He urged residents only to go out for essential activities, rely on take-out instead of dining in restaurants and to avoid spending time indoors with people from outside their households.

+“With my case, I want to underscore the importance of Nevadans to stay at home as much as they possibly can at this time,” he said.

+AP writer Michelle L. Price contributed reporting from Las Vegas.
 Metz is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.